naturalsciences/Darwin/_posts/doc-tech/2000-01-20-install-db.md

 First of all contributive packages are used in Darwin such as pg_trgm and pgcrypto

-We provide a make script for the installation of darwin
+We provide a script for the installation of darwin

-use the command make or make help to view more details about the make file.
+use the command install.sh help to view more details about the script.

 For some commands you must be connected to the database with the postgres user account, so make sure you have access to the postgres user through sudo